-Prerequisite: Upper division standing or consent of instructor group psychology of warrior cultures throughout history.
+Prerequisite: Upper division standing or consent of the

+Examines the psychological and historical roots of warrior cultures in East Asia.
+Characteristics such as duty, enlightenment, honor, loyalty, and discipline will be examined in the context of the individual and group psychology of warrior cultures throughout history.
 Psychological and historical conceptions of violence, aggression, and strategy will also be explored.
 Students will be encouraged to relate values derived from Asian warrior cultures to their own lives, while reflecting on the applicability of these ideas to modern life.
-Same as PSY 436 GenEd: D, E, and Interdisciplinary